Anna Komnene: Education

 Anna wrote at the beginning of the Alexiad about her education, highlighting her experience with literature, Greek language, rhetoric, and sciences.
 Tutors trained her in subjects that included astronomy, medicine, history, military affairs, geography, and mathematics.
 Anna was noted for her education by the medieval scholar, Niketas Choniates, who wrote that Anna "was ardently devoted to philosophy, the queen of all sciences, and was educated in every field."
 Anna's conception of her education is shown in her testament, which credited her parents for allowing her to obtain an education.
 This testament is in contrast to a funeral oration about Anna given by her contemporary, Georgios Tornikes.
 In his oration he said that she had to read ancient poetry, such as the Odyssey, in secret because her parents disapproved of its dealing with polytheism and other "dangerous exploits," which were considered "dangerous" for men and "excessively insidious" for women.
 Tornikes went on to say that Anna "braced the weakness of her soul" and studied the poetry "taking care not to be detected by her parents."

 Anna proved to be capable not only on an intellectual level but also in practical matters.
-Her father placed her in charge of a large hospital and orphanage that he built for her to administer in Constantinople.
-The hospital was said to hold beds for 10,000 patients and orphans.
-Anna taught medicine at the hospital, as well as at other hospitals and orphanages.
-She was considered an expert on gout.
-Anna treated her father during his final illness.
+She gained considerable expertise in medicine through studying medical texts and treating her family and members of her household, and she worked with her father's physicians to treat him during his final illness.
+She was an expert on gout, and administered a huge hospital in Constantinople.

 Marriage

 In roughly 1097, Anna's parents married her to Caesar Nikephoros Bryennios, a member of the Bryennios family that had held the throne before the accession of Anna's father, Alexios I. Nikephoros was a soldier and a historian.

 Most scholars agree that the marriage was a political one – it created legitimacy for Anna's paternal family through Bryennios' connections to past emperor's family.
 The two were an intellectual couple, and Nikephoros Bryennios tolerated and possibly encouraged Anna's scholarly interests by allowing her to participate in various scholarly circles.
-The couple had six known children: Eirene, Maria, Alexios, John, Andronikos, and Constantine.
-Only Eirene, John, and Alexios survived to adulthood.
+The couple had several children, of which many died in infancy.
+Of them the names of six are known: Eirene, Maria, Alexios, John, Andronikos, and Constantine.
+Only Eirene, Maria, John, and Alexios survived to adulthood.